-Another nice couple walks into my office.
+Again, another nice couple walks into my office.
 They are both professionals, attractive, intelligent, have two children and look pretty normal.
 The problem is that they are living a different life than they portray on the outside.
-Their secret is that they are not loved by each other and although they are married, the spouse often feels alone.
+Their secret is that they are not loved by each other.

+The secret life we are talking about here is where the spouse is married yet often feels alone.
 This desolate lifestyle is being lived by millions of couples across America.
-You and I might ask ourselves, “Why get married if you aren’t going to love your spouse?
+You and I might ask ourselves, “Why get married if you weren’t going to love your spouse?
 Why marry them and trap them in a marriage where you make no time for them, intentionally create distance, use anger or criticism to keep them hurt, and avoid intimacy?”
 In some marriages, withholding physical intimacy is also a part of this secret life.

 A spouse of an Intimacy Anorexic feels unwanted, unnoticed, hurt, resentful, and angry.
 They have to beg to be loved, heard, seen or touched.
 In public, their spouse pretends to be affectionate and caring but at home he or she rarely praises or touches their spouse.
 Sounds crazy, right?

 Intimacy Anorexia is rampant and either spouse can have this issue.
 Similar to the addictions that I treat in my office, there is a lot of denial around being an intimacy anorexic.
 Be aware of this if you are trying to address it with someone you know.